evanwill/_drafts/_notes/linux-intro.md

 - Repositories.
 Some distros have huge repos of applications (Debian), making installing new software secure and easy.
 Some are more up-to-date than others.
 Others are more DIY (Arch).
 - Hardware support.
 Some distros support a huge range of legacy hardware.
 Others have better support for the newest hardware (look for newest kernel version).
 - Current vs LTS (long term support).
 Do you want to install an OS that will be supported for a LONG time so that you won't have to upgrade or do you want the latest-and-greatest?
 - Rolling release vs. fixed release.
-Rolling release distros have a continuos stream of updates, you always have the latest software and never have to upgrade to a new version.
+Rolling release distros have a continuous stream of updates, you always have the latest software and never have to upgrade to a new version.
 Fixed release are more traditional and stable with incremental versions that require a large upgrade every so often.
 - Ecosystem.
 Do you use a Linux server at work?
 Choose a distro from the same family to make life easier.

 My easy suggestion: use [Ubuntu](https://www.ubuntu.com/) or an [Ubuntu flavor](https://www.ubuntu.com/download/ubuntu-flavours).